Südliche Weinstraße: Geography

 The district is named after the first touristic route built in Germany in the 1930s, the German Wine Route (Deutsche Weinstraße).
 It starts in Bockenheim an der Weinstraße, goes through Bad Dürkheim, Deidesheim, and after 85 kilometers ends in Schweigen-Rechtenbach (near Bad Bergzabern).

 The river Lauter forms part of the boundary with France in the south.

 Coat of arms

-The coat of arms is very similar to the one of the previous district Landau.
+The coat of arms is very similar to that of the previous district Landau.
 In the top-left is the lion of the Electorate of the Palatinate.
 The white bar in the middle symbolizes the Weinstraße, the touristic route which gave the district its name.
 The bottom-right show two bunches of grapes, again symbolizing the route.
 The cross stands for Speyer, as the diocese of Speyer owned land in the district historically.
 The crown in the middle is taken from the coat of arms of the Bad Bergzabern district, symbolizing the Trifels and Annweiler areas.